line charts for analytics

 Contractor has use and benefits until transfer Customer has ongoing use and benefits of the asset

 Of course, the ASC 606 rule provides many other important standards for contractors to follow.
 That includes identifying whether they need to count a project as one contract or multiple contracts, how to determine the contract price, and how to allocate the sales.
-It also entails changes to accounting for contract losses, stored materials and cost-to-cost calculations.
-As with using cash accounting or methods like PCM and CCM, contractors need to consult with their construction CPA to make sure they’re on track.
+It also entails changes to accounting for contract losses, stored materials, and cost-to-cost calculations.
+As with using cash accounting or methods like PCM and CCM, contractors need to consult with their construction CPA to make sure they’re on track and using the most accurate accounting method for their business.

 Learn more about the new revenue recognition standards »